Free Alaska Real Estate Practice Exam

 What is Alaska's trust account deposit rule?

-Alaska requires trust account deposits to be made within 3 banking days of receipt — longer than most states' "next banking day" requirement.
+Alaska requires trust account deposits to be made within 3 banking days of receipt, which is longer than most states' "next banking day" requirement.
 This 3-banking-day rule (under 12 AAC 64.190) is a specifically tested Alaska distinction.
 Client funds must never be commingled with broker personal or operating funds.

 Does Alaska have a real estate transfer tax?